chainHero/heroes-service/README.md

 The full file is available here: [`blockchain/setup.go`](blockchain/setup.go)

 > **Tips**: take care of the chaincode version, if you want to update your chaincode, increment this number.
-Overwhise the network will keep the same chaincode.
+Otherwise the network will keep the same chaincode.

-Finally, we add the call to this function in the [`main.go`](main.go) after the SDK initialization:
+Finally, we add the call to this function in the [`main.go`](main.go) after the SDK initialisation:

 > line 38 of [`main.go`](main.go): we add the function that will install and instantiate the chaincode